atsaloli/cf3-tutorial/source/250-130-Data_Structures_Arrays-0070-array.exr.md

-Print array contents using getindices()
+Summary: Print array contents using getindices()

-Create an array with two things and their values.
+1. Create an array with two things and their values.

 e.g.